0rganizers/the-organizer/README.md

 * We use each player's exact discord name as `Name#discriminator`
 * Players who are not signed up yet get a password assigned when we want to use their account
 * The bot has a lot of permissions on ctfnote
+* The bot itself has no state.
+Any information must be stored in the discord pinned messages or the ctfnote.
+* To disable ctfnote integration, just set some invalid credentials (e.g. `example.com`)